redicides/Eris/documentation/Self-Hosting.md

 sudo docker compose restart
 ```

-If you did everything correctly, you should now have a running (and working) instance of Charmie!
+If you did everything correctly, you should now have a running (and working) instance of terabyte!
 If things went wrong somewhere, you can either cry or debug the issue.

 ## Production